evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 The Lucid Gravity Dream Edition packs an impressive punch with a maximum power of 600 kW (816 hp / 805 bhp) and a commanding total torque of 1000 Nm (738 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.5 seconds, and it reaches a top speed of 250 km/h (155 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 124 kWh and a net usable capacity of 122 kWh, providing an 2 kWh buffer (1.6%) for battery protection.
+The high-capacity battery has a gross capacity of 124 kWh and a net usable capacity of 122 kWh, providing a 2 kWh buffer (1.6%) for battery protection.
 Operating at a nominal voltage of 800 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.

 According to the [EPA](../../../../guides/understandingrange/epa/) (Environmental Protection Agency) standard, the vehicle has an range of 440 miles (708 km) with an energy consumption rate of 3.6 miles per kWh.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of  kW.
 Charging from 0% to 100% takes approximately 81 minutes, while a more typical charging scenario from 10% to 80% takes 34 minutes with an average charging speed at 150 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 45%.
-This results in an effective charging speed, including time lost, of 176 kW, with each charging session taking about 18 minutes and 16 seconds..
+This results in an effective charging speed, including time lost, of 176 kW, with each charging session taking about 18 minutes and 16 seconds.
 This efficient charging capability makes the Lucid Gravity Dream Edition a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 21 kWh/100 km, the trip would take approximately 8 hours and 51 minutes.
 This journey would require two charging stops from 1% to 38%, with a total charging time of 31 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 22 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 5 hours and 32 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [left front side](../../../../technology/charging/connectors/#front-side).
 This location makes it easy to charge stations where you park side into the charger.
-The connector types vary between the different markets.
+The connector types vary between different markets.
 This model uses [**NACS**](../../../../technology/charging/connectors/#nacs) for North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) for Europe.
 For complete specifications for all markets, refer to the full specifications.

 {{<evkxdisplayaddarticle />}}

 ## Drivetrain

-Lucid Gravity Dream Edition features an all-wheel drive system powered by two motors, one on each axle.
+The Lucid Gravity Dream Edition features an all-wheel drive system powered by two motors, one on each axle.
 The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 ### Suspension